ivan-brko/GamayunConfigurationSample/readme.md

 <a name="sample-jobs"></a>
 # Sample jobs
-This configuration contains two sample jobs, one for scraping data from [r/programming](https://www.reddit.com/r/programming/) and other from [hackernews](https://news.ycombinator.com/).
+This configuration contains three sample jobs, one for scraping data from [r/programming](https://www.reddit.com/r/programming/), one for scrapping data from [autoscout](https://www.autoscout24.hr/)  and one from [hackernews](https://news.ycombinator.com/).